-Surrounded by the Italian capital Rome is Vatican City, the beating heart of the Catholic religion where the Pope resides.
+Vatican City sits inside the eternal city of Rome and for centuries it’s been the beating heart of the Catholic religion and home of the Pope.
 There’s an incredible amount of things to explore in this small city state that I’ve summed up my favourite facts and experiences below.

 1. The Smallest Country

-Many people don’t realise as they enter the Piazza San Pietro (St. Peter’s Square) that they’re leaving Rome and Italy altogether.
+Many people don’t realise as they enter the Piazza San Pietro (or St. Peter’s Square) that they’re leaving Rome and Italy altogether.
 At 0.2 square miles, Vatican City is recognised as the smallest country in the world with under 1,000 residents.

 2. One of the World’s largest art collections